Communities in Motion 2055

 Growth to 2055

-The forecasted growth allocation, called the “Communities in Motion 2055 Vision,” is anticipated to be adopted by the COMPASS Board of Directors in August 2024.
-It will serve as the backbone of the plan.
+The forecasted growth allocation was adopted by the COMPASS Board of Directors in December 2024 and will serve as the backbone of the plan.

 Goals and Objectives